 - Spray two 12-cup muffin pans with cooking spray.
 Line each of the cups with a wonton skin.
 Make sure to press the skin against the bottom and edges of the pan to ensure that you get a nice, open wonton cup.
 Lightly spray the wonton skins with cooking spray.

 - Place the muffin pans in the oven and bake for about 8 to 9 minutes, until the tops are golden brown.
 Take the wonton cups out the oven, and let them cool on a rack.

-- Drain the package of tofu and wrap it around a muslin cloth or paper towels.
+- Drain the package of tofu and wrap it with a muslin cloth or paper towels.
 Place the wrapped tofu onto a plate.
 Add a stack of plates on top of the tofu, and let the tofu sit for about 20 to 30 minutes.
 Unwrap the tofu, and cut it into 1/2 to 3/4-inch slices.

 - Drizzle the soy sauce over a non-stick skillet.
 Take each slice of tofu and cover it with the soy sauce.
 Drizzle the canola oil into the pan, and turn the heat to medium-high.
 Pan fry the tofu for about 3 to 4 minutes and then flip them over to the other side.
 Let it cook for another 3 minutes.
 Turn off the heat and transfer the tofu to a plate.
 Once cooled, chop each slice of tofu into 1/2-inch cubes.

 - In a bowl, toss together the tofu cubes, chopped California Black Ripe Olives, sliced scallions, sweet chili sauce, toasted sesame seeds, and salt.
 Set it aside.

 - In another bowl, toss together the julienned carrots, shredded cabbage and red cabbage, rice vinegar, sweet chili sauce, sesame oil, and salt.